What is a Certified Home Health Aide?

 How do I become a Certified Home Health Aide?

 Caregiving-related careers, such as Home Health Aide (HHA), are growing very rapidly.
 The growth is expected to continue due to the Baby Boomer generation now needing eldercare.

-There are also many others with temporary or permanent physical and/or mental disabilities who need personal assistance on a regular basis.
+There are also others with temporary or permanent physical and mental disabilities that need professional assistance on a regular basis.

 Working as a home health aide is not for everyone.
 However, if it’s something that you’re sure you want to do, becoming a Home Health Aide can be incredibly rewarding and is relatively easy.

 You don’t even need a high school diploma or GED to get started.
 Some agencies even provide the training to help you become certified.

 HHA’s are not be confused with personal care aides or home care aides as they are not certified positions and are limited in the types of care they can provide.

 The Home Health Aide’s salary depends on the geographical location and how much experience they have.

 However, here are the averages for the Home Health Aide salary according to the U.S. Department of Labor: